 STUDENT WARNING: This course syllabus is from a previous semester archive and serves only as a preparatory reference.
 Please use this syllabus as a reference only until the professor opens the classroom and you have access to the updated course syllabus.
 Please do NOT purchase any books or start any work based on this syllabus; this syllabus may NOT be the one that your individual instructor uses for a course that has not yet started.
 If you need to verify course textbooks, please refer to the online course description through your student portal.
 This syllabus is proprietary material of APUS.

 Course Summary

-Course: ECON101 Title: Microeconomics Length of Course: 8 Ashley Taylor Linda Beach

-Prerequisites: N/A Credit Hours: 3
+Course : ECON201 Title : Microeconomics for Business Length of Course : 8 Prerequisites : N/A Credit Hours : 3

 Description